jameswatts/cake-toolkit/README.md

 Performance
 -----------

-As with all modern web applications, performance is an important issue to take into consideration, especially if you're running a large enterprise scale application which has high development and maintenance costs associated with it.
+As with all modern web applications, performance is an important issue to take into consideration, specially if you're running a large enterprise scale application which has high development and maintenance costs associated with it.

 It's important to note that the aim of the **Cake Toolkit** is not to increase the performance of the View layer in the *MVC* stack, but to improve the effectiveness of the development, as well as decrease the maintenance required for large scale applications. *CakePHP* already has very powerful and configurable caching mechanisms available, which are also available to **CTK** when building your Views, and strongly recommended due to the heavy use of objects by the plugin.